Brujitari/Brujitari/README.md

 ## Hi!
-I'm a developer with a voracious appetite for knowledge and open to work.
+I'm a full-stack developer with a voracious appetite for knowledge and open to work.